 Granite State - Base Rates - Granite State has in place a FERC approved rate settlement agreement under which it is permitted each June to file for a rate adjustment to recover the revenue requirements associated with specified capital investments in gas transmission projects.
-Granite State received approval from the FERC for its latest annual rate adjustment, in the amount of \$0.4 million, with rates effective August 1, 2013.
-The next rate adjustment is scheduled to be filed in the second quarter of this year for a projected \$0.6 million for rates effective August 1, 2014.
+On June 27, 2014, Granite State filed to increase its rates and annual revenue by an additional \$0.6 million beginning August 1, 2014.
+With this filing, Granite State has reached the settlement agreement cost cap.
+The FERC accepted this filing on June 18, 2014 and the new rates will be effective August 1, 2014 as proposed.